ARZ3N/ARZ3N.github.io/README.md

 - ### **Estimating Arifoil Lift Coefficients using Neural Netowrks** Using Neural Netowrks to learn the exact function relating an airfoil shape with its lift coefficient for a set Angle of Attack and Mach number.

-- ### **Development of Custom Electronic Speed Controller for drone concept for increased reachability in land and air based exploration**
+- ### **Using Python for Hardware-In-Loop (HIL) Simulations of Embedded Control Systems** Learning Automation and simulation workflows to design Python System modelling library for HIL simulations that can work with embedded targets.